Hyperion302/athena/backend/src/routes/API.md

 Caller must a member of :server

-### GET /server/:server/proposal/:proposal/actions
+### GET /server/:server/proposal/:proposal/actions?r=:resolve

-Get and resolve all actions of :proposal
+Get (and resolve if :resolve is set) all actions of :proposal

 Caller must be a member of :server